-At viso we believe that the time for computer vision adoption is now.
-Yesterday we launched the first in a new webinar series lifting the lid on getting started with computer vision.
+At viso, we believe that the time for computer vision adoption is now.
+We recently launched the first in a new webinar series, lifting the lid on getting started with computer vision.

 In this first webinar – ‘A practitioner’s guide to computer vision: from pilot to production’ – our expert Technical Account Manager, Abi Anderson, adeptly covered: